 The most famous mines are in the city of Zipaquirá (also called Zipa).
 In 1954, miners finished construction on a huge cathedral located inside the mines.
 This cathedral became a tourist attraction which was later closed in 1990 for safety reasons.
 Work on a new cathedral was completed in 1995.
 This new cathedral is now one of the most visited tourist attractions in the country.

 The Catedral de Sal is open daily from 9am to 5:30pm.
-Basic admission is COP$25,000 for adults and COP$17,000 for children, but there are other activities available for an additional price, such as wall climbing, a museum, and guided tours of the working mine.
+Basic admission is COP$50,000 for adults and COP$34,000 for children (as of June 2017).
+There are other activities available for an additional price, such as wall climbing, a museum, and guided tours of the working mine.

 The mine has one entrance and at first must be done with a guide.
 Once the tour starts, however, you can ditch the guide and finish the visit on your own.
 The first parts are quite boring, featuring only crosses carved out of salt.
 The most interesting thing you’ll see at the beginning is the sheer size of the caverns created to extract the salt.
 Beams of light are projected outward to show just how big these mines are.

 Once you get to the cathedral itself, it becomes a little more interesting.
 One of these huge caverns was transformed into a cathedral.
 There are pews facing a giant cross in the altar, a carving of the Holy Family, and even a replica of Michelangelo’s “The Creation of Adam” carved into salt.